khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 3, line 23: Sentences that begin "First" and "Second" need subjects

-We now added "we asked" to both sentences, which makes "we" a subject.
+Fixed.

 > Page 3, line 34: "spikiness" -> not a precise word.
 "Changes in f-I curve", perhaps?
 Or "Average firing rate"?

-We think that this word well reflects the nature of the property we are describing (the property of being easily excitable, and able to generate spikes), and we also think that we define it rather precisely within thiss paper.
-We prefer it to other alternatives, as they are rather too general ("intrinsic excitability") or too bulky ("ability to produce spikes in response to stimulation").
+We think that this word reflects the nature of the property we are describing rather well (the property of being easily excitable, and able to generate spikes), and we also define it within the paper itself.
+We prefer it to other alternatives, as they are either too general ("intrinsic excitability") or too bulky ("ability to produce spikes in response to stimulation").

-Of the two options offered by the reviewer, the first one ("Changes in f-I curve") is both too long, and does not reflect the nature of our measure, as with it we are trying to assess average ability to produce spikes, not a change of any sort.
-The second one sounds good and standard, but is actually somewhat misleading, as the term "Avereage firing rate" is defined rather precisely as the average rate at which a neuron fires in the network; usually either in the context of in-vivo recordings, or in-vitro spontaneous activity.
-Accordingly, a true "Average firing rate" for our neurons would depend both on their intrinsic properties (perhaps the measure we call "spikness here"), *and* the strength of their synaptic inputs, as well as their position within the network.
-In short, while "Average firing rate" is an important property, in this study we did not address it, nor had an opportunity to observe a proxy for it.
+Of the two options offered by the reviewer, the first one ("Changes in f-I curve") is quite long, and also does not reflect the nature of our measure, as with it we are trying to assess average ability to produce spikes, not a change of any sort.
+The second one sounds good and standard, but would actually be misleading in this particular case, as the term "Avereage firing rate" is defined as the average rate at which a neuron fires in the network; usually either in the context of in-vivo recordings, or in-vitro spontaneous activity.
+Accordingly, a true "Average firing rate" for our neurons would depend both on their intrinsic properties (the measure we call "spikness here"), *and* the strength of their synaptic inputs, as well as their position within the network (centrality measure).
+In short, while "Average firing rate" is an important property, we did not address it in this study, and had no opportunity to observe a proxy for it.

 > Page 3: "traces left by multi sensory stimuli in the tectum of freely behaving tadpoles" -> unclear what is meant by the this sentence until later; suggest re-word